Visit www.buildingasecondbrain.com for more information.

 In other words, a suite of tools for systematically capturing, organizing, and then sharing your ideas with the world.

-I’ve made a living from my collection of digital notes for the last four years, turning my ideas and research into blog posts, an ebook, online courses, workshops and trainings, slide presentations, talks, and other projects to build my business Forte Labs.
+I’ve made a living from my collection of digital notes for the last five years, turning my ideas and research into blog posts, an ebook, online courses, workshops and trainings, slide presentations, talks, and other projects to build my business Forte Labs.

 In Building a Second Brain, I will show you how to design a digital note-taking system of your own.
 To capture your ideas and make them shine in your workplace.
 To organize your digital life and have more time for the things that really matter: showing up more fully at work and at home.

 This course is about giving you the confidence to know what's worth pursuing, what's not, and what's next.